Johan Derksen: Controversies

 In his role as panelist in various television programmes, Derksen has been occasionally criticized for his jokes and remarks against women, ethnic minorities and the gay community.
 In 2020, during the aftermath of the murder of George Floyd, some Dutch football players and advertisers criticized him for minimizing racism in the Netherlands, and for joking about a Zwarte Piet protester as possibly being black Dutch rapper Akwasi.
 Derksen compared the protester with the rapper in a cynical manner, later inciting "I had never heard of Akwasi.
 I saw him yelling and inciting violence during the [Black Lives Matter] protest at the Dam Square.
 It was a peaceful and good demonstration.
 How is it possible that such a person hijacks a demonstration?"
 Broadcaster Veronica refused to reprimand Derksen, and he did not withdraw his words nor apologized.
 A number of companies reconsidered their advertising contracts with the programme Veronica Inside.
-Furthermore, internationals of the Dutch national football team decided to boycott the programme.
+Furthermore, internationals of the Netherlands national team decided to boycott the programme.

 In April 2022, Derksen stated in his TV talkshow Vandaag Inside that during his tenure at Veendam he and the club's goalkeeper had "penetrated an unconscious woman with a candle"; according to Derksen "technically a prosecutor could have seen the act as rape."
 Derksen qualified the incident as a "youthful error".
 The following day, several prominent Dutch people stated that Derksen should be banned from TV.
 Dutch prosecutors did open inquiry "aimed at establishing the truth of possible criminal behaviour that was discussed in that programme.”
 Derksen himself refused to make apologies for the incident claiming "it happened in the zeitgeist of then."
 On 27 April, he did retract the sexual assault story, claiming he had not penetrated the woman but had put a candle between her legs.
 Veendam's goalkeeper, Dick Ploeger, stated he could not remember the event and that he could not imagine the story to be true.
 Derksen's colleagues at Vandaag Inside, René van der Gijp and Johan Boskamp, claimed Derksen's story was fabricated.
 Derksen and his colleagues at Vandaag Inside quit the program on 29 April; but they and Vandaag Inside returned on television on 16 May 2022.
 The criminal inquiry into the case was closed on 2 June 2022; prosecutors had questioned Derksen but the case was dismissed due to the facts could not be established.
 The alleged victim was not questioned because she had not been identified.